Akshay2642005/AnsibleK8s/README.md

-# KubeCluster: Automated High Availability Kubernetes Deployment
+# AnsibleK8s: Automated High Availability Kubernetes Deployment

 This project provides an Ansible-based solution to deploy a fully automated HA Kubernetes cluster with integrated load balancing using `kube-vip` and `MetalLB`.